mchandler13/BoulderView/README.md

 ## Early Steps
-I decided on Twitter, due to the simlicity of it's API.
-After gaining access, it was very easy to get the relevant information.
+Originally, I was going to be using A database from the City Of Boulder, but none of the files contained Geocode information.
+I investigated the APIs of Facebook, Twitter, and Instagram.
+Facebook wasn't allowing access at the time, and I still haven't heard back from Instagram, but Twitter has been extremely helpful.
+The API is very easy to us, and provides a wealth of information.

 ### Gathering Data
 Pulling Data every hour, and loading it into a .txt file, gaining roughly 1000 lines at each pull.
 Much of this data would be missing information, such as latitude/longitude.
 ### Building The Dataset